logo

 Body condition score

 Cows that maintain condition easily can be dried off later.
-This increases lactation length and boosts potential production and profit, compared with cows that lose condition easily.
+This increases days in milk and boosts potential production and profit, compared with cows that lose condition easily.

 Udder overall